Maryland Child Abuse Medical Professionals

 About Child Abuse Medical Professionals

-Maryland Health General Article §13-2201-2207 established the Child Abuse Medical Professionals (Maryland CHAMP) Initiative in the Maryland Department of Health.
-The goal is to identify, recruit, train, and provide ongoing support, education, and expert consultation in the diagnosis and treatment of child abuse to healthcare providers who evaluate children with suspected child abuse or neglect at Child Advocacy Centers (CACs), emergency departments, and other locations.
+Child maltreatment is a common and serious public health concern, resulting in significant morbidity, mortality, and costs.
+Maryland Health General Article §13-2201-2207 established the Maryland CHAMP Initiative in the Maryland Department of Health.
+The goal is to train and provide ongoing support, education, and expert consultation in the diagnosis and treatment of child abuse to medical professionals who evaluate children with suspected child maltreatment at CACs, emergency departments, and other locations.

 • Providing expert medical evaluations when concerns of child maltreatment arise

-• Providing consultation to Child Protective Services (CPS), Child Advocacy Centers, law enforcement, state's attorney's offices, pediatricians and other professionals in the field
+• Providing consultation to Child Protective Services (CPS), Child Advocacy Centers, law enforcement, state's attorney's offices, and other professionals in the field

 Resources